 written by email@example.com

+Yes, it is GOOD!
 Chocolate induces release of happy hormones endorphins and serotonin.
-You feel more relaxed and cheerful with chocolate right?

-As you get used to feeling good from chocolate, you start craving it.
+As we get used to feeling good from chocolate, we start craving it.
 The cravings get stronger during a period because of excessive blood loss, nutrient drain and the hormonal imbalance.

 Amy Stavnezer, Professor of psychology and neuroscience, says the first obvious reason for chocolate cravings is the hormone imbalance.
 When menstruation occurs there is a 3 to 6-fold change in the level of estrogen and a 4-fold change in the level of progesterone.
 Some women also experience lower levels of the neurotransmitter serotonin which can cause PMS symptoms.